Medications and Drugs

 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of chlorpheniramine, codeine, and pseudoephedrine is used to treat cough, sneezing, itching, watery eyes, runny nose, stuffy nose, and sinus congestion caused by allergies, the common cold, or the flu.
+The combination of chlorpheniramine, codeine, and pseudoephedrine is used to treat runny or stuffy nose, sneezing, itching, watery eyes, cough, and sinus congestion caused by allergies, the common cold, or the flu.

 Chlorpheniramine, codeine, and pseudoephedrine may also be used for purposes not listed in this medication guide.

-What are the possible side effects of chlorpheniramine, codeine, and pseudoephedrine (Phenylhistine DH Expectorant)?
+What are the possible side effects of this medicine (Phenylhistine DH Expectorant, Tricode AR)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have a serious side effect such as: